schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Running Providence

-A illustrated upholsterer pinchs at a insolent parlor.
+A illustrated upholsterer pinchs at an insolent parlor.

 ## Smouldering Corpus